alexpulver/useful-stuff/README.md

 # Useful stuff

+### Mindset sentences
 > Don’t look for a great Idea, find a good Problem to solve

+> Infrastructure libraries (e.g. AWS CDK constructs) provide compositions, not abstractions, if developers own the security and operations of the underlying resources

 > Drawing architecture diagrams makes unclear things clear and clear things obvious